fitzss/ProjectP/The Logic of Experimental Tests/Readme.md

 indirectly, in terms of support or confirmation – asking how our credence (degree of belief) for a theory should be changed by experiencing results of experiments.

+(Prevailing discussions of the testability of various versions of quantum theory have approached the matter indirectly,

+in terms of support or confirmation – asking how our credence (degree of belief) for a theory should be changed by experiencing results of experiments.)

 However, experimental confirmation is a philosophically contentious concept.
 Notably, it is rejected root and branch by Popper (1959).
 I shall present an account of the nature and methodology of scientific testing that closely follows Popper’s.